-Services that are covered for you

-services that are covered for jo

-Abdominal aortic aneurysm screening

-A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+What you must pay when Services that are covered for you you get these services 🍑 Abdominal aortic aneurysm screening There is no coinsurance, A one-time screening ultrasound for people at risk.
+The plan copayment, or deductible for only covers this screening if you have certain risk factors and members eligible for this if you get a referral for it from your physician, physician preventive screening. assistant, nurse practitioner, or clinical nurse specialist.

-There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

-There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

 If you receive additional services, cost sharing for those services may apply.

-Acupuncture for chronic low back pain

-Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances:

-For the purpose of this benefit, chronic low back pain is defined as:

-- Lasting 12 weeks or longer;

-- nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.);

-- not associated with surgery; and

-- not associated with pregnancy.

-An additional eight sessions will be covered for those patients demonstrating an improvement.
-No more than 20 acupuncture treatments may be administered annually.
+Acupuncture for chronic low back pain You pay a \$0 copay for acupuncture services for Covered services include: chronic low back pain from a Up to 12 visits in 90 days are covered for Medicare primary care provider per beneficiaries under the following circumstances: visit.
+For the purpose of this benefit, chronic low back pain is You pay a \$45 copay for defined as: acupuncture services for • Lasting 12 weeks or longer; chronic low back pain from a specialist provider per visit. • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, Limited to 20 visits per year inflammatory, infectious disease, etc.); for chronic low back pain.
+If you receive additional not associated with surgery; and services, cost sharing for • not associated with pregnancy. those services may apply.
+An additional eight sessions will be covered for those Prior authorization rules may patients demonstrating an improvement.
+No more than 20 apply. acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.

-You pay a \$0 copay for acupuncture services for chronic low back pain from a primary care provider per visit.

-You pay a \$30 copay for acupuncture services for chronic low back pain from a specialist provider per visit.

-Limited to 20 visits per year for chronic low back pain.

-You pay a \$35 copay for acupuncture services for chronic low back pain from a primary care provider per visit.

-You pay a \$50 copay for acupuncture services for

-Provider Requirements:
+Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the